 NOTE 1: According to Directive 2016/2102 [i.28]: "Content of websites and mobile applications includes textual as well as non-textual information, downloadable documents and forms, and two-way interaction such as the processing of digital forms and the completion of authentication, identification and payment processes."

 NOTE 2: Annex A is a required element in all Harmonised standards.
 Its purpose is to explain how the essential requirements of a Directive can be met.
 Tables A.1 and A.2 are therefore restricted to those elements that relate to the essential requirements of Directive 2016/2102 [i.28].

+NOTE 3: An asterisk after the clause name indicates requirements that are NOT common between the two tables.

 Key to Table A.1 and A.2 columns: